imrafaelmerino/JIO/README.md

 informative experience with minimal effort from developers.
 It empowers developers to gain deep insights into their code's behavior without relying on external logging libraries or complex setups.

-And finally, find below all the events that are printed out during the execution of the previous JUnit test.
+Find below all the events that are printed out during the execution of the previous JUnit test.

 ```
 Started JFR stream for 2 sg in SignupTests